jaison080/jaison080/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Development and Competitive Coding.
+- 🔭 I’m currently working on App Development and Competitive Coding.
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Flutter
-- 💬 Ask me about Web Development
+- 💬 Ask me about Web Development and App Development
 - 📫 How to reach me: jaisondennis090@gmail.com
 - 😄 Pronouns: He/Him
 -->